By Patrick F. Welsh, Esq.

 a notice of a hearing by the Division of Parks and Wildlife, contact the

-experienced Wildlife Attorneys at Feldmann Nagel, LLC for a consultation.
+experienced Wildlife Attorneys at Feldmann Nagel Margulis for a consultation.

 One of our attorneys can advise you, represent you for your wildlife violation